jisotalo/ads-client/README.md

 ### ADS sum commands

 ADS sum commands can be used to have multiple ADS commands in one request.
-This can be useful if efficiency reasons.
+This can be useful for efficiency reasons.

 See [Beckhoff Information System](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_adsdll2/9007199379576075.html&id=9180083787138954512) for more info.